TadavomnisT/MMGG/README.md

 thsz
 ```

-Intersing stuff in head of it!
+Interesting stuff in head of it!
 Probably a bit Delfish maybe?!
-(I know 0 of Delfi), can't show the whole of strings if you don;t wanna have hell of a long list.
+(I know 0 of Delfi), can't show the whole of strings if you don't wanna have hell of a long list.

 Let's see the tail: